-When testing valves for leaks, the status of all the valves in the system must be known, the temperature has to be stable and the differential pressures between the valves should be known.
+When testing values for leaks, the status of all the values in the system must be known, the temperature has to be stable and the differential pressures between the values should be known.
 A minimum differential pressure should also be specified.